gajjuCoderBoi/capstone-project/README.md

 * Signed-in user able to post a Post and comment
 * Signed-in user able to delete it's own Posts and Comments

+## Technology Used

+   - Spring boot is used for the backend Services.
+   - Zuul Eureka client is used for load-balancing between Services.
+   - Zuul Gateway for Api-Gateway to forward api requests to Services.
+   - Postgres is Used for the database.
+   - Docker to run the services.
+   - Pivotal Cloud Foundry is used to deploy the application.

+## General Approach

+## Major Hurdles

+## Installation Instruction

 ## Timeline